simp/simp-doc/docs/user_guide/Client_Management.rst

 System Requirements
 -------------------

-Before installing clients, the system should consist of the following minimum requirements:
+Client systems should meet the following minimum requirements:

--  Hardware/:term:`Virtual Machine` (VM) : Capable of running RHEL 6 or 7 ; 64-bit compatible
+-  Hardware/:term:`Virtual Machine` (VM) : Capable of running RHEL 6 or 7 x86_64
 -  RAM: 512 MB
 -  HDD: 15 GB

 Configuring the Puppet Master
 -----------------------------

-Perform the following actions as ``root`` on the Puppet Master system prior to attempting to install a client.
+Perform the following actions as ``root`` on the Puppet Master system **prior** to attempting to install a client.

 Configure DNS
 +++++++++++++

-In SIMP, most managed, system configuration files are pulled over ``rsync`` by Puppet to minimize the cost of managing them.
-These managed files include DNS configuration files and can be found at ``/var/simp/environments/simp/rsync/OSTYPE/MAJORRELEASE/bind_dns/default``.
+In SIMP, numerous and/or large configuration files are distributed via ``rsync`` by Puppet to minimize management cost.
+These managed files presently include DNS configuration files and can be found at ``/var/simp/environments/simp/rsync/<OSTYPE>/<MAJORRELEASE>/bind_dns/default``.

-It is possible to use an existing DNS setup; however, the configuration steps that follow are for a local setup:
+The following configuration steps are for a SIMP-managed setup.
+However, you can use an existing DNS infrastructure.

-1. Navigate to ``/var/simp/environments/simp/rsync/OSTYPE/MAJORRELEASE/bind_dns/default``
+#.
+Navigate to ``/var/simp/environments/simp/rsync/<OSTYPE>/<MAJORRELEASE>/bind_dns/default``

-2. Modify the ``named`` files to correctly reflect the environment.
+#.
+Modify the ``named`` files to correctly reflect the environment.

    * The relevant files under ``bind_dns/default`` are as follows: